 How to Decode a Food Nutrition Label

-Manufacturers are required to list the energy content of the product to help consumers manage their energy intake.
+Manufacturers are required to list the energy content of the product, to help consumers manage their energy intake.
 Lower energy usually means lower fat or sugar, which means a better or healthier choice for most people.
 Read more about calorie counting.

-- Of which saturated fat: this is the bad kind of fat, so try and avoid foods that contain over 3 g of saturated fat per 100 g.
+- Of which saturated fat: this is the ‘bad’ kind of fat, so try and avoid foods that contain over 3 g of saturated fat per 100 g.

 Soluble fibre helps lower blood cholesterol and glucose levels and is found in oats, peas, beans, apples, citrus fruits, carrots, barley and psyllium.

 Simply put, insoluble fibre aids in ‘keeping you regular’.
 It is found in whole-wheat flour, wheat bran, nuts, greens, beans and even potatoes.
 To try and make better health decisions, choose bread and cereals with 3 g or more, per serving.

 There are at least 15 other names for sodium/salt, including MSG, yeast extract, baking powder and sodium nitrate.
 If you eat too much salt, the extra water stored in your body raises your blood pressure.

 The higher your blood pressure, the greater the strain on your heart, arteries, kidneys and brain.
 This can lead to heart attacks, strokes, dementia and kidney disease.
 When reading food nutrition labels, choose food with less than 400 mg of salt per 100 g.
 Ideally, less than 120 mg salt per 100 g is best.

 With any food choice, a really great guideline can be to choose whole, unprocessed foods – in easy terms think of the ingredient and whether you can pick it on a farm or hunt it.